 Recommended by Marie from Our City Travels

-Some of the pieces that you need to see to see are the Egyptian antiquities’ Great Sphinx of Tanis, the Law Code of Hammurabi, Eugène Delacroix’s Liberty Leading the People, and Leonardo da Vinci’s Mona Lisa.
-Take a photo be side Botticelli’s Venus with Three Graces, the Winged Victory of Samothrace and Venus de Milo for a full artistic and historical experience.
+Some of the pieces that you need to see are the Egyptian antiquities’ Great Sphinx of Tanis, the Law Code of Hammurabi, Eugène Delacroix’s Liberty Leading the People, and Leonardo da Vinci’s Mona Lisa.
+For a full artistic and historical experience, take a photo beside Botticelli’s Venus with Three Graces, the Winged Victory of Samothrace, and Venus de Milo.

 Before the actual museum visit, learn what area of art interests your kids and plan on what to see prior to arriving at the Louvre.
 If you feel like a tour would be easier, go for it.
 Just keep in mind that tours have to be finished within a certain time frame.